-Like I said, since we had to bring the kids up for the first half of our trip, we opted for staying in an Airbnb.
-We got really lucky and found a house that was very clutter free and well maintained.
-You could tell this family used this home specifically for Airbnb hosting.
+As I said, since we had to bring the kids up for the first half of our trip, we opted for staying in an Airbnb.
+We got really lucky and found a house that was very clutter-free and well maintained.

 After we renewed our vows, we went out to dinner and then our oldest daughter drove the youngest kids to grandmas so mom and dad could enjoy some alone time.